Do Not Disturb | Michela Wrong

 The other side of the book is about the assassination of Patrick Karegeya and Wrong's investigations into a series of, what appear to be, Rwandan state-sponsoredkillings of Rwandans who have fallen foul of Kagame's regime.
 Many former members of the RPF, which launched the first invasion in 1990, have become increasingly disillusioned with Kagame's vengeful and power-obsessed methods of ruling Rwanda.
 Any opposition to Kagame's rule often ends with those who voice their opposition often being found dead, imprisoned or disappeared.
 Many of these assassinations take place outside of Rwanda's borders, with Kagame and his party denying any responsibility.

-My Verdict: What I liked about this book was Wrong's connection to her subject: Patrick Karegeya.
+What I liked about this book was Wrong's connection to her subject: Patrick Karegeya.
 He was a great source of information for her and other Western journalists in his role as head of intelligence while he was still an active member of the RPF and in Kagame's good graces.
 She reproaches herself and the West for failing to look deeply into the causes of the genocide and the atrocities that were also committed by the Tutsis against the Hutus, especially those that took place against Hutus fleeing to Congo and in the refugee camps set up after the genocide.
 She crticises Western governments for failing to challenge Kagame's human rights abuses, falsified economic data and rigged elections.

 My obsession with Rwanda began a few years ago, after reading We Wish To Inform You That Tomorrow We Will Be Killed With Our Families, and for most people this book might put them off ever wanting to visit Rwanda, but I am more determined than ever to one day set foot in Kigali, travel east and check out the view over Lake Kivu.
 What this book makes clear is that nothing is ever as black and white as it seems.
 Reducing the Rwandan genocide to the good guys and bad guys is unhelpful, perhaps only to the West who failed to help and now feel guilty for criticising a leader or party, who may not be the shining example of the good leader that they initially thought he was.
 A fascinating insight into a fascinating country.